hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

   ...
   $

-For the navigation within a manpage see the :ref:`paragraph regarding less <less>`.
+For the navigation within a :index:`manpage <man>` see the :ref:`paragraph regarding less <less>`.

 .. note:: The behaviour of ``man`` is dependent of the ``$PAGER`` environment variable

-:index:`apropos` - list manpages containing a keyword in their description
+apropos - list manpages containing a keyword in their description
 -----------------------------------------------------------------

 **Usage**: ``apropos keyword``